14 Different Types of Frogs in Michigan

 The Eastern American toad(Anaxyrus americanus americanus) is a small, brown toad found along the eastern United States.

-It has a black spot on each side of its head and is usually between two to three inches long.
-The Eastern American toad’s diet consists of worms, insects, slugs, and snails.
+It has a black spot on each side of its head, usually between two to three inches long.
+The Eastern American toad’s diet comprises worms, insects, slugs, and snails.

 It doesn’t have teeth for chewing, so it swallows its prey whole.
 In addition, these types of frogs in Michigan are nocturnal, which means they only come out at night and hide during the day.